 If you have time, do the excellent Powell Point to Mohave Point hike.
 It only takes 45 minutes and offers excellent views as the canyon turns a dark shade of red.
 The details are in our Grand Canyon hikes blog post.

-Driving – Today’s drive from Las Vegas to Grand Canyon Village was 4 hours and 15 minutes.
-We stopped for a total of about 2 hours along the way, including lunch.
+• Driving time: Today’s drive from Las Vegas to Grand Canyon Village was 4 hours and 15 minutes.
+We stopped for about 2 hours along the way, including lunch.

 We spent the third day exploring the Grand Canyon.
 Cut by the mighty Colorado River, it is one of the most remarkable landscapes in the world.
 We have put together a mix of viewpoints and hikes that capture the best of the area.